If you want to land your dream business analyst job, you should create the perfect resume.

 3. Street address

-Some professionals wrongly believe that they should include their full home addresses in the resume.
+Some professionals wrongly believe that they should include their full home addresses on their CVs.
 Including your home address in your resume is a relic of the past, so you should remove this information, unless it’s specifically requested of you.

 4. Superfluous contact details

 Which contact details are really important?
 Your personal email, cell phone number, and a link to your LinkedIn profile, should do for starters.
-Don’t include superfluous information like landline phone numbers, extra email addresses or links to your profiles on Facebook or Instagram, unless these are specifically requested.
+Don’t include superfluous information like landline phone numbers, extra email addresses or links to your profile on Facebook or Instagram, unless these are specifically requested.

-Remember that your BA resume is a tool, which can help you make a great first impression on potential employers.
+Remember that your BA resume is a tool that can help you make a great first impression on potential employers.
 Don’t overload your resume with unnecessary details that can easily detract from the skills you are able to bring on board.

-Sylvia Giltner is an HR specialist and manager for an online letter writing service Resumes Centre.
-She helps people land a desirable job.
+Sylvia Giltner is an HR specialist and manager for an online letter writing service - Resumes Centre.
+She helps people land desirable jobs.
 Sylvia’s writing has been featured on Forbes, Fast Company, Next Avenue, TLNT and more.
 Feel free to connect Sylvia on LinkedIn.